TBD54566975/tbdex/README.md

 ### `data`
 The actual message content.
 This will _always_ be a JSON object.
+The [Message Kinds section](#message-kinds) specifies the content for each individual message type

 ### `private`